chaimaamak/robo-advisor/README.md

 This program is aimed at helping the user access current stock data by entering a ticker symbol.
 The ticker symbol must be valid.
 The information displayed is for recent highs and lows and close stock prices.
 There is also a recommendation portion to either buy or sell based on comparison with the recent average prices.

-instructions to help someone else install, setup, and run your program.
-This includes instructions for installing package dependencies, for example using Pip.
-It also includes instructions for setting an environment variable named ALPHAVANTAGE_API_KEY (see "Security Requirements" section below)

 # Prerequisites